-Extremely versatile, the company performs a repertoire that includes the ‘contemporary classical’ works of renowned masters such as Jiri Kylian and Hans Van Manen, but places the primary focus on new, contemporary works.
-These are choreographed especially for the company by dance-makers of the next generation who draw upon the ensemble’s technique, improvisation skills, creativity and teamwork.
-The repertoire spans a broad range of choreographers from around the globe but is underpinned by the work of House Choreographer and Director, Cathy Marston, who is also responsible for commissioning and commissioning the work of all guest choreographers.
+Extremely versatile, the company performed a repertoire that included the ‘contemporary classics’ of renowned masters such as Jiri Kylian and Hans Van Manen, but places the primary focus on new, contemporary works.
+These were choreographed especially for the company by dance-makers of the next generation who drew upon the ensemble’s technique, improvisation skills, creativity and teamwork.
+The repertoire spanned a broad range of choreographers from around the globe but is underpinned by the work of House Choreographer and Director, Cathy Marston, who was also responsible for commissioning and commissioning the work of all guest choreographers.

-Marston has commissioned 32 world premieres in her 6 year tenure (2007-2013) by the following choreographers: Hofesh Shechter, Alexander Ekman, Medhi Walerski, Andrea Miller, Karole Armitage, Guilheme Botelho, Andonis Foniadakis, Orjan Andersson, Didy Veldman, Noa Zuk, Tabea Martin, Erick Guillard, Teresa Rotenberg, Mark Bruce and Corrine Rochett.
-She has also commissioned 6 new musical scores in colloboration with composers/musicians such as Gabriel Prokofiev, Dave Maric, Kummerbuben, Pamela Mendez Band and Steff La Cheffe.
+Marston commissioned 32 world premieres in her 6 year tenure by the following choreographers: Hofesh Shechter, Alexander Ekman, Medhi Walerski, Andrea Miller, Karole Armitage, Guilheme Botelho, Andonis Foniadakis, Orjan Andersson, Didy Veldman, Noa Zuk, Tabea Martin, Erick Guillard, Teresa Rotenberg, Mark Bruce and Corinne Rochet.
+She also commissioned 6 new musical scores in collaboration with composers/musicians such as Gabriel Prokofiev, Dave Maric, Kummerbuben, Pamela Mendez Band and Steff La Cheffe.